 Creating compelling video content means truly understanding your target audience.
 Take a bit of time to get to know the people in your audience, including their interests and type of content they would be most interested in.

 If you aren’t sure what to try first, take some time and learn more about ways to enhance your content with videos.
-Plus, we offer some easy-to-use video tools like Email Tools or Doodly which really simplify the process if you are just starting out.
+Plus, we offer an easy-to-use video tool like Doodly which really simplifies the process if you are just starting out.

 Whatever way you decide on, be sure to let your brand personality shine through.
 Showing your customers you’re relatable and authentic will make it easier for customers to trust you.
 The more they trust you, the more likely they are to trust your brand and buy your products or services.